thieule/goaop-lumen/README.md

 GoAopBridgeForLumen
 ==============
-This is code reference from goaop/framework and goaop/goaop-laravel-bridge
+This is code copy and reference from goaop/framework and goaop/goaop-laravel-bridge, support for Lumen

 The GoAopLumen adds support for Aspect-Oriented Programming via Go!
 AOP Framework for Lumen 5.4.* applications.